getlantern/lantern-roadmap/lep/DRAFT/0012_Server-Side_Analytics.md

 ## Proposal

 Send server-side events to Google Analytics.
-This will enable us to track user activity and general Lantern usage on the backend prior to forwarding requests to GA.
+This will make it easier to track user activity and general Lantern usage on the backend prior to forwarding requests to GA.

 ## Description